-When your child is around six years, you have to focus on their phoneme segmentation skills.
-It comes under the broad umbrella of phoneme awareness, which also includes isolation, blending.
+When your child is around six years old, you have to focus on their phoneme segmentation skills.
+It comes under the broad umbrella of phoneme awareness, which also includes isolation and blending.
 In simple terms, phoneme segmentation refers to the process of breaking down a word into its sounds.

 Here are some phoneme segmentation examples.
 You can segment the word cat into three sounds – /c/, /a/, and /t/.
 The word sit has three sounds- /s/, /i/, and /t/.
 Each one of these sounds is a phoneme, the smallest sound unit in any language.
 These phonemes come together to form a word.